 - Work on your mental math skills

 MBA in International Trade Management is a prestigious degree and opens the door for a variety of different opportunities for students, both nationally and internationally.
-As mentioned earlier, once you complete your course, you will find recruiters looking out for you in both the public and private sector.
+As mentioned earlier, once you complete your course, you will find recruiters looking out for you in both the public and private sectors.
 Since most students go out to pursue MBA, you need to have an edge over them by polishing your skills through the duration of the course.

 Hope this guide will be helpful.